maheshmhegade/radius/README.md

 	[3] To get open issues created in last 7 days
 - These 3 are sufficient to get the required data.
 - Flask service returns the response in json, html displays te data.

+Suggested improvements.
+- UI could be improved a lot better, to handle error cases for invalid URLs etc
+- Autocomplete could be implemented for all repos of particular github account.
+- Request/Response design od flask backend could be improved to handle additional type of queries.
+- Appropriate error code should be returned in case of error/exception.
+- Some data couild be cached, for example for given problem statements, open issues more than 7 days could be cached for another 7 days, which wont change.
+- Links to the recent actual issues could be provided.